Battle of Meligalas: Reprisals and executions

-The end of the battle was followed by the invasion of Meligalas by civilians, and an unchecked plunder and massacre.
+Once the battle ended, civilians burst into Meligalas and an unchecked plunder and massacre, by a multitude of relatives of the Battalionists' victims who sought revenge, ensued.
 According to a contemporary report preserved in the archives of the Communist Party of Greece (KKE), these were inhabitants of the village of Skala, which had been torched by the German army.
 Among the captive Battalionists held in the bedesten, Velouchiotis—who arrived at Meligalas shortly after the end of the battle with his personal escort—recognized a gendarme whom he had previously arrested and then released, and ordered his execution.
 The first reprisal wave, tacitly encouraged by ELAS through the deliberately loose guarding of its captives, was followed by a series of organized executions.